Spicy Smoked Queso Dip

 Notes

-Liquid Smoke: If you choose to use the crockpot or regular grill methods, use a couple of drops of this to add the smokey flavor.
+• Liquid Smoke: If you choose to use the crockpot or regular grill methods, use a couple of drops of this to add the delicious smoke flavor.
 You can find these drops at most grocery stores or on Amazon.

-Serving: Serve this smoked queso with tortilla chips, veggie sticks, or if you prefer, low-carb chips or crackers!
+• Serve this smoked queso dip with tortilla chips, veggie sticks, or, if you prefer, low-carb chips or crackers!

 About Me